cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   If NaN is an allowed value, the protocol needs to pick a single representation, for example 0xf97e00.
-* If a protocol includes a field that can express integers larger than 2^64 using tag 2 ({{bignums}}), the protocol's deterministic encoding needs to specify whether small integers are expressed using the tag or major types 0 and 1.
+* If a protocol includes a field that can express integers with an absolute value of
+  2^64 or larger using tag numbers 2 or 3 ({{bignums}}), the protocol's deterministic encoding needs to specify whether small integers are expressed using the tag or major types 0 and 1.
-* A protocol might give encoders the choice of representing a URL as either a text string or, using {{encodedtext}}, tag 32 containing a text string.
+* A protocol might give encoders the choice of representing a URL as either a text string or, using {{encodedtext}}, tag number 32 containing a text string.
 This protocol's deterministic encoding needs to either require that the tag is present or require that it's absent, not allow either one.